isotope-project/ssa-densem/reviewer-log.md

   We have taken it out of the main body.

 * Section 5

-Section 5: This is a pretty nice introduction to Premonoidal/Freyd categories and recursion, but the lack of citations gives the misleading and unintentional impression that these are new concepts.
-In particular, Power and Robinson MSCS 1997 which introduces premonoidal categories and Levy, Power and Thielecke Information and Computation 2003 which introduces Freyd categories are not cited anywhere in the paper, even though they provide similar soundness and completeness results to those formalized in this work.
+* Section 5: This is a pretty nice introduction to Premonoidal/Freyd categories and recursion, but the lack of citations gives the misleading and unintentional impression that these are new concepts.

-Especially the formulation of Elgot structure should be discussed and compared with (co)-cartesian Traced monoidal categories, which were studied in Hasegawa TLCA 1997 and Simpson and Plotkin LICS 2000.
+  We have added a number of citations to earlier work.

-Theorem 5.2: what does it mean for a subcategory to be an equivalence relation?
+* Theorem 5.2: what does it mean for a subcategory to be an equivalence relation?
 I think you just want to say that it is a thin subcategory

-1855-56: what is meant by "continuous" here? homomorphism of join semilattices?

-2077-78: this was already defined on page 30
+  We define what we mean immediately afterwards.

 * Section 6

-2302: "literature on strong Elgot monads": no citation????
+* 2302: "literature on strong Elgot monads": no citation????

+  We have added citations.

-2304: Maybe worth pointing out this is not constructive.
+* 2304: Maybe worth pointing out this is not constructive.
 This can be done constructively if you use the partial elements monad Partial A := Σ(ϕ : Prop) ϕ ⇒ A.

-2513: fewer not less
+  We now mention this.

-Section 6.3: I am not an expert on weak memory and found this section very hard to follow, and again I don't know which parts are novel contributions and which are taken from prior work (Kavanagh and Brookes 2017).
+* Section 6.3: I am not an expert on weak memory and found this section very hard to follow, and again I don't know which parts are novel contributions and which are taken from prior work (Kavanagh and Brookes 2017).

-* Section 7

-2814-2815: then why is the more general setting included at all?

-7.4.3: this section doesn't explain what guarded iteration is in enough detail to be self-contained
+  The model is essentially that of Kavanagh and Brookes, but we additionally show that their model has the structure of an Elgot monad (which they did not prove).

 Referee: 2

-# Paper Summary

-This paper studies the denotational semantics of programs in SSA (Static Single Assignment) form.
-SSA is an intermediate representation that is widely used in practice (for instance in LLVM IR) because its structural properties make it especially convenient for computing dataflow analyses and performing program optimizations.
-Defining any semantics for SSA programs is non-trivial, however.
-Typical representations use "$\phi$-nodes", whose meanings depend on the dynamic control-flow behaviors of the program, and SSA isn't fully compositional -- it is too restrictive to permit good substitution principles.

-This paper builds on prior understanding of SSA as a particular form of stylized functional programming, observing that an SSA program can be seen as isomorphic to a functional program with mutually-recursive functions that are called only in tail position.
-The resulting calculus is called $\lambda_{SSA}$.
-The authors use that structure to define a type system for programs in in this form, where the typing judgments track (scoped) SSA variables along with the labels (with arguments) that might be jumped to as exits from SSA terminators.

-The paper then defines an equational theory over the $\lambda_{SSA}$ terms and statements and shows that it is sufficient to express various program transformations, including conversion to a "strict" SSA form that corresponds, more or less, to the kinds of code supported by, e.g., LLVM IR.
-The paper also uses the equational theory to prove the B\"ohm-Jacopini theorm for SSA--this theorem basically says that every SSA program is equivalent to one that uses only well-structured loops, conditionals, and sequential composition.

-Next, the paper gives a categorical semantics to $\lambda_{SSA}$, showing how to intepret the syntax in any category that satisfies the conditions that make it "Freyd Elgot".
-Intuitively, "Freyd" categories support the notion of "impure" morphisms, such as would be needed to model imperative state, distinguishing such morphisms from the "pure" ones.
-The operations on Freyd categories soundly model the sitution in which pure operations can be commuted with other operations, but impure operations (in general) cannot.
-On the other hand "Elgot" categories support a notion of iteration, providing the way to model the (potentially looping) mutually recursive tail calls needed by $\lambda_{SSA}$.
-This categorical semantics is shown to be sound and complete with respect to the equational theory introduced earlier.

-Finally, as a last technical contribution the paper considers some concrete models that have the needed structure to be Freyd Elgot categories, including various kinds of monads, monad transformers, and trace models.
-It culminates by giving a semantics based on a "total store order" concurrent memory model.

-The paper concludes with a survey of related work and possible future directions.

-# Top-level Review

-This paper is massive, quite technical, pretty dense, and, I expect, will be quite a challenging read for many potential consumers.
-However, it has a lot of very nice ideas that do form a cohesive and comprehensive story about how to give denotational semantics to SSA-style programming languages.
-The type system for $\lambda_{SSA}$, which is one of the main contributions of the paper, seems both novel and nicely structured.
-I can therefore see that the technologly introduced in this paper would be used, potentially by language/compiler implementors, since it might lead to nice IR representations, but probably more so by people interested in *formalizing* related SSA-based languages.

-There are lots of minor typos and unclear details that I describe below, but, on the whole, I am pretty confident that the technical claims made in this paper are correct (or at least "morally correct").

-The main way that this paper could be improved would be to make the exposition more accessible, generally, through the use of more concrete examples and by introducing more explanatory intuitions at appropriate points.
-I've tried to indicate a few such places in the comments below.

-Over all, I would be happy to recommend this for publicationi after it has been thoroughly revised.

 # Higher-level Comments